bhaaratchetty/UNIX-Shell/README.md

-# Shell-in-C-
+# Shell-in-C
-A simple Linux shell was created as a part f my 6th semester Unix project.

 The design document for the same has been attached and can be referred for further information.

+Features:

+Has majority of Gnome-shell commands.

+Has inbuilt editor